 It will be an honor to supervise a response-ship crew beginning advanced training and serious missions.
-I applied nearly a century ago, and have been observing fully-trained crews while I waited for an assignment.
+I applied nearly a century ago, and have been observing fully-trained crews while I awaited an assignment.
 These ... humans ... are unique to Nebador, I believe.
 We do not have any in Kalidor.

 Arantiloria decided to wander around the star station, to see what she could learn, before beginning her assignment.
 Many of the creature shapes were strange to her, so she remained invisible to all mortal eyes and floated down toward the activity in the main hall.

 The flying creatures delighted her the most, and she quickly realized why -- in Kalidor, no one had evolved feathers.
-Here, feathers were everywhere, sometimes floating in the air when a winged creature would shake itself, or take off from the floor with powerful wingbeats.
+Here, feathers were everywhere, sometimes floating in the air when a winged creature would shake itself, or take off from the floor with powerful strokes.

 The floor ... something about the floor of the main hall called to her, so Arantiloria floated down and opened herself to its memories.

 She smiled as she saw Kibi, with bucket and scrub brush, crying and trembling as the young human steeled herself to be mocked and abused, based solely on memories from her home planet.
-Yes, Arantiloria silently agreed with Kerloran, these human have challenges.
+Yes, Arantiloria silently agreed with Kerloran, these humans have challenges.